 Frames of reference

-At this point we should explain what terms like IMU frame mean.
+At this point, we should explain what terms like IMU frame mean.
 A moment ago we talked about a positive measurement on the z-axis accelerometer when the product accelerates down, but what happens if we flip the INS so it’s oriented as shown in the image below?
 Now when the INS accelerates down, the z-axis would register a negative value.
 This is why frames of reference are important.

 To both you and I, up means above us and down means below us.
-Equally we both know which way is right and left, and if I said I moved forwards one metre, you can picture exactly what I’ve done—because you’ve put yourself into my frame of reference.
-As humans we’re very good at doing that.
-In fact we find it so easy to ‘see things from another point of view’ that it’s easy to forget each object has its own frame of reference, and how we describe movement depends on the frame of reference being used.
+Equally, we both know which way is right and left, and if I said I moved forwards one metre, you can picture exactly what I’ve done—because you’ve put yourself into my frame of reference.
+As humans, we’re very good at doing that.
+In fact, we find it so easy to ‘see things from another point of view’ that it’s easy to forget each object has its own frame of reference, and how we describe movement depends on the frame of reference being used.

 For example, picture yourself stood on a train platform.
 Imagine you can see someone stood inside the train carriage looking for a seat.
 As the train pulls out of the station the person starts to walk towards the rear of the train.
 From the person’s point of view, they are walking forwards at a constant speed.
 But to you, looking into the train from the platform’s reference frame, the person initially appears not to be moving—because they’re walking forwards (in their frame) at the same speed as the train is moving forward in its frame.
-As the train gets faster however, the person will appear to move in the direction of the train’s travel.
-To you, they are moving backwards, but to the person on the train they are still moving forwards.
+As the train gets faster, however, the person will appear to move in the direction of the train’s travel.
+To you, they are moving backwards, but to the person on the train, they are still moving forward.
 Both points of view are correct, they’re just using different frames of reference.